patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 desired values.
 The algorithm achieves this objective by changing the values of the weights in the network.
 Since the back–propagation is an iterative al- gorithm, weights change incrementally.
-The change in weight is proportional to its influence on the error: the bigger the influence of weight w i , the larger the reduction of error induced by changing the weight.
+The change in weight is proportional to its influence on the error: the bigger the influence of weight *$w_i$*, the larger the reduction of error induced by changing the weight.
 In other words, the bigger the change our learning algorithm should make in that weight.
 Note that this influence is not the same everywhere, and changing any particu-